ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 support a variety of other flows, some of which this protocol will need to support.

-Consent:
-: In this document, we assume that any required consent has already been obtained, e.g., a user consenting to be added to a room by another user.
-The full protocol will need some mechanisms for establishing this consent.

 Identifiers:
 : Certain entities in the MIMI system need to be identified in the protocol.
 In this document, we define a notional syntax for identifiers, but a more